Tue, 03 Dec 2013

 In practice, one of the more common situations in which an application for recusal may arise is where the Judge or Tribunal expresses forthright views upon the evidence or issues prior to the conclusion of the case.
 As the following authorities highlight, there is a distinction between the Tribunal or Judge forming a ‘concluded view’ or merely expressing a ‘preliminary view’.
 Only the former presents a ‘real danger of bias’ and should give rise to a recusal.

-- Peter Simper & Co Ltd v Cooke IRLR 19: the Judge made a series of comments during the cross examination of the claimant that would reasonably have been understood by an impartial onlooker as meaning that he had formed a concluded view hostile to the employers before they had given evidence.
+- Peter Simper and Co Ltd v Cooke IRLR 19: the Judge made a series of comments during the cross examination of the claimant that would reasonably have been understood by an impartial onlooker as meaning that he had formed a concluded view hostile to the employers before they had given evidence.
 The EAT found that the matter should be remitted to a fresh tribunal.

 - Jiminez v London Borough of Southwark EWCA Civ 502: towards the end of the evidence, the Judge expressed the tribunal’s preliminary view that the respondent’s treatment of the claimant had been ‘appalling’ and encouraged the parties to settle.
 The Court of Appeal held that a premature expression of a concluded view may amount to an appearance of bias but, there is no reason why a strongly expressed view cannot be a provisional view, leaving it open to the party criticised to persuade the tribunal why that view was wrong.